Suunto Race vs Samsung Galaxy Watch6 Classic (47mm, Bluetooth)

 Which one is better?

-The Suunto Race is the better buy for most people - its 40-hour battery crushes the Galaxy Watch6 Classic's 30 hours.
-That said, grab the Samsung Galaxy Watch6 Classic if you need to take calls and use advanced health features - it's lighter at 2.08 oz.
+The Suunto Race is the better buy for most people - its battery life of up to 40 hours and crushes the Galaxy Watch6 Classic's 30 hours with always-on display.
+That said, grab the Samsung Galaxy Watch6 Classic if you want more health features like ECG and Body Composition analysis, especially if you own a Samsung phone.

 Who should buy each?

-Choose the Suunto Race if: you need up to 40 hours of battery life, love outdoor adventures, or prefer a rugged design.
+Choose the Suunto Race if: you need long battery life for multi-day adventures, enjoy GPS tracking for various sports, or prefer a rugged design.
+(2.93 oz weight)

-Choose the Samsung Galaxy Watch6 Classic (47mm, Bluetooth) if: you want to take calls, need advanced health metrics like ECG, or enjoy seamless integration with Samsung devices.
+Choose the Samsung Galaxy Watch6 Classic (47mm, Bluetooth) if: you want a larger display for better visibility, need advanced health monitoring features, or enjoy smooth integration with Samsung devices.
 (2.08 oz weight)

 Conclusion